-A report of the Estimated Actual Expenditures for last year's actions may be found in the Annual Update Expenditures Table.
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.

-Goal # Description 2 Implementation of a school-wide standards aligned assessment system to effectively analyze student performance data on an ongoing basis to improve instruction, close the achievement gap, and ensure that all students meet or exceed state standards.
+Goal # Description Implementation of a school-wide standards aligned assessment system to effectively analyze student performance data on an ongoing basis to improve instruction, close the achievement gap, and ensure that all students meet or exceed state standards.